dkrimmer84/l10n_co_res_partner/README.md

 - Additional fields: first and second name, first and second last name
 - Additional fields: Document Type, Document Number & Tributate regime
+- Redesign of the contact form due to some new rules that have to apply
+- Automatic Verification of NIT (DV)
 - Interface to maintain the lists of CIIU, ICA y CREE ...
-- Automatic Verification of NIT (DV)